Oaxaca Oaxaca State, Mexico Travel Guide

 Consider booking tours and tickets for major attractions in advance, especially during peak season, through platforms like GetYourGuide.

-Don't forget your camera for stunning photos of colonial architecture, markets, and ancient ruins.
+Don't forget your camera for stunning photos from the colonial era architecture, markets, and ancient ruins.

 Hiring local guides for archaeological sites or market tours offers insights and supports the local economy.